MicrosoftDocs/windows-itpro-docs/windows/configuration/cortana-at-work/cortana-at-work-scenario-5.md

 ---
 title: Use Cortana to send email to a co-worker (Windows)
-description: A test scenario on how to use Cortana at work to send email to a co-worker. ms.prod: w10 ms.mktglfcycl: manage ms.sitesec: library
+description: A test scenario about how to use Cortana at work to send email to a co-worker. ms.prod: w10 ms.mktglfcycl: manage ms.sitesec: library